- this cross-curricular classroom resource just takes 5 minutes a week!

 To draw their picture.

-And they add a 3D attachment to NOBODY to turn NOBODY into SOMEBODY.
+And they add a 3D attachment to NOBODY, who becomes SOMEBODY.

 becomes the class mascot

-and captures how EVERYBODY uses what makes them different (
+who captures how EVERYBODY uses what makes them different

 to make a difference.